All Episodes

 And yet we've evolved this attitude that everybody ought to get the best in health care.

-And I know it sounds insensitive with when I say that there's there are gonna be levels.
+And I know it sounds insensitive when I say that there are going to be levels.

 Go to Canada or go to Great Britain and find out if in these wonderful socialist utopias, if everybody gets the best of everything.